 Basic pitching skills will be stressed.
-This session is recommended for players in grades 4 through 9 and those who have not attended a previous clinic..
+This clinic is recommended for players in grades 4 through 9 and those who have not attended a previous clinic.

-All sessions will take place in the Kachel Fieldhouse, which features four batting cages and a large instructional throwing space.
+All clinics will take place in the Kachel Fieldhouse, which features four batting cages and a large instructional throwing space.

 Kachel Fieldhouse opened its doors in 2001.
 The 50,000 square foot space is an all-purpose facility that performs numerous functions for members of the campus community.
 Baseball and softball do some of their off-season work in the fieldhouse, with tournaments occupying several courts in addition to Russell Arena.
 Kachel Fieldhouse is named for David L. Kachel, the major benefactor in the facility’s construction and a supporter of many areas of the University.
 A long time Whitewater businessman, Kachel was also the major contributor to Kachel Gym, the Kachel Multi-Sport Complex and the Berezowitz Student Athlete Center among others.